UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 *	Remove venerative language (e.g., planter, prominent, prosperous) and edit as needed.
 *	Add slave schedule information, if available.
 *	Add information about individual enslaved/Black people who are documented in the collection: Name, dates, locations, enslavers
-    - [George Hairston Papers](https://finding-aids.lib.unc.edu/01290/): Enslaved people documented in the collection include Elizabeth, a house servant, and her daughter by her enslaver Robert Hairston, probably in Lowndes County, Miss.; Frank, a child of 2 months who was sold from the estate of Absalom Powell in Columbus County, N.C., to Richard L. Byrne; Nancy, who attended to women enslaved by George Hairston and who herself was enslaved by Mary J. Cabaniss, probably in Pittsylvania County, Va.; and Roda, a girl enslaved by George Hairston (location unknown).
+    - [George Hairston Papers](https://finding-aids.lib.unc.edu/04477/): Enslaved people documented in the collection include Elizabeth, a house servant, and her daughter by her enslaver Robert Hairston, probably in Lowndes County, Miss.; Frank, a child of 2 months who was sold from the estate of Absalom Powell in Columbus County, N.C., to Richard L. Byrne; Nancy, who attended to women enslaved by George Hairston and who herself was enslaved by Mary J. Cabaniss, probably in Pittsylvania County, Va.; and Roda, a girl enslaved by George Hairston (location unknown).

         Some genealogical research of people enslaved at Hairston family plantations has been done by descendent family members and is available at [Hairston Family Genealogy](https://www.hairstonfamilygenealogy.com).

 **Scope and Content:**
     Sometimes you will copy and paste the collection overview; often there is enhanced description that may be remediated.
 As in the collection overview, this is a careful balancing act of centering what we know about Black people without misrepresenting the extent of the documentation available.
 We also want to decenter whiteness, but not eliminate existing description that is still useful.
+Below is an example of a non-traditional remediation of a collection level scope and content notes to highlight information about Black lives that was previously only at the file level.

    - [Blackford Family Papers](https://finding-aids.lib.unc.edu/01912/): this collection has a lot of description about Black people, but too much for an easily readable paragraph.
 A list preserves all of the keywords for searching and makes it slightly easier to read.
-    -   [Springs Family Papers](https://finding-aids.lib.unc.edu/04121/): this one has heavy description at the file level.
-A list of topics by series provides key word access without replicating the heavier description applied to folder groupings (formerly subseries).
+   	Additional examples of the Blackfords' and other white people's personal views on slavery and perceptions about Black people can be found throughout the collection:

+	places and dates of births or deaths of Black children who were enslaved by the family (1798-1836) fears of a large-scale insurrection of enslaved people in the southern states (1831) difficulties in educating Black women to be teachers (1836) the life of missionaries in Liberia (1836, 1843, 1845, 1852, 1855) emancipation of enslaved people and then sending them to Liberia for resettlement (1841) (list continues)

 **Contents list**
 *	Can the subseries be compressed to eliminate sub-sub-series?
 *	Add meaningful titles to all `<unittitle>`at the `<c02>`, `<c03>`, `<c04>` levels.
 Many antebellum finding aids have just dates at the subseries and folder levels.
 Add a format or other descriptor to the date.
-*	Remediate language (see also below)
+*	Remediate language (see also Language Overview below)
     - Slaves, bills of sale for slaves, list of slaves-->enslaved people
-    - Hiring out, buying and selling-->trafficking
+    - Hiring out, buying and selling-->trafficking through hiring out / buying / selling
     - Civil War-->American Civil War
 *	Remove quotes that only add literary flourish or describe violence against Black people.
-*	Remove repetition of biographical information about white people unless super helpful to understanding the rest of the scopenote.
+*	Remove repetition of biographical information about white people unless crucial to understanding the rest of the scopenote.
 *	Add item/folder level information for materials about Black people (if possible)
-*	Lists, wills, and bills of sale will often have names of enslaved people
+*	Lists, wills, and bills of sale often will have names of enslaved people
 *	 Overseer-plantation owner correspondence sometimes has names of enslaved people; description of the work performed by enslaved people, which may give some indication of occupation; descriptions of acts of resistance; and sometimes includes a characterization of conditions in the "neighborhood" (community) of the enslaved people.
 When describing acts of resistance by enslaved people, be thoughtful of what is essential to put in the finding aid and what can introduce bias.

-[Hayes Collection](https://finding-aids.lib.unc.edu/00324/) (folder 582 scopenote): August 12: William S. Pettigrew described the circumstances in which Wilson, who worked in the house and was enslaved to Pettigrew at Magnolia, stole money from him and later confessed.
+	- [Hayes Collection](https://finding-aids.lib.unc.edu/00324/) (folder 582 scopenote): August 12: William S. Pettigrew described the circumstances in which Wilson, who worked in the house and was enslaved to Pettigrew at Magnolia, stole money from him and later confessed.

 	Revise as

 	August 12: William S. Pettigrew described the circumstances in which Wilson, who worked in the house and was enslaved to Pettigrew at Magnolia, allegedly stole money from him.

 	Pettigrew's letter says that Wilson confessed, but we should be skeptical of this report and we are not obligated to report everything Pettigrew says in the finding aid.
 We really don’t know if Wilson stole the money, if a confession was coerced, or even if a confession happened.
 This is a white enslaver writing to another white enslaver.
 The hook for (most?) researchers is not the confession, but the act of resistance.

 * Make sure all content about Black people is represented at higher `<c0n>` levels.

     - [Springs Family Papers](https://finding-aids.lib.unc.edu/04121/): this one has heavy description at the file level.
-Rather than replicate that heavy description at the collection scope and content, there is a list of topics by series.
+Rather than replicate that heavy description at the collection scope and content, there is a list of topics by series that provides key word access without replicating the heavier description applied to folder groupings (formerly subseries).

+	Series 1.
+Correspondence: Topics

+	Slavery, including health, labor, trafficking, self-emancipation, and wealth built upon the labor of, and crimes against enslaved people
+	Freedmen labor and rights
+	Family, especially the lives of white plantation women and children writing home from school North American Indian land disputes
+	(list continues)

+	Series 2.
+Other Papers: Topics and Formats

+	Bills of sale for enslaved people
+	Agricultural products, including cotton, livestock
+	Medical care
+	(list continues)

 **Language overview:**
 *	Remove dehumanizing and marginalizing language, Lost Cause mythology